If you’re shopping for DJ headphones, but aren’t quite sure what you’re looking for…

 Check them out:

-A Classic Set of Headphones Designed Specifically for DJing
+A Classic Headphone Set Designed Specifically for DJing

 More than a decade old now, and still as popular as ever…